ritikaxx/ritikaxx/README.md

-### Hi there I am currently a Btech student pursuing my Computer Science degree from Vellore Institute of Technology, Vellore.👋
+### Hi there I am currently pursuing my Computer Science degree from Vellore Institute of Technology, Vellore.👋

 Here are some ideas to get you started: